kenzychew/wordle-js/README.md

 ## Development

 The game is built using vanilla JavaScript without any external dependencies, making it easy to modify and extend.
-The code is organized into a single `Wordle` class that handles all game logic and UI interactions.

 ### Key Methods